lexbalan/Modest/docs/values.md

 42
 ```

-You can cast it to any imgeneric type (Int8, Int16, Int32, Nat8, etc.)
+You can cast it to any generic type (Int8, Int16, Int32, Nat8, etc.)

 ```swift
 var a: Int8